JesseEmond/blitz-2025-registration/README.md

 Pragmatically, that's certainly the case.
 But I know myself; I know I'll try to push the challenge a bit and try to do a search for good moves and make use of our 100ms budget, and I'll be glad to not have the language become a crutch at some point in that process and to have invested early in the intended "final state".
 Plus, it's a good excuse to practice & learn Rust more!

 To do this, a lot of our [2024 setup](https://github.com/JesseEmond/blitz-2024-registration/tree/main?tab=readme-ov-file) can be reused.
 We can make our Python code be a very thin bot that only calls into a real Rust implementation that does the real work.
+Call it "Python".
 For that, we can use [pyo3](https://pyo3.rs/v0.22.6/).
 See commit [`7aa519e`](https://github.com/JesseEmond/blitz-2025-registration/commit/7aa519e411554596e982e3ea84409f477dab1873) for an example of how to do that.

 Once we're done recoding our bot in Rust, we can then start looking in the future a bit when considering a move.
 A simple approach is to pretend that enemy threats are all purely random, and sample their possible actions multiple times to get a probabilistic idea of how good a move is.